ul-dhc/scienceforukraine-website/public/pages/partners.md

 *   donating volounteer time of their employees
 *   supporting day-to-day activities (e.g. by printing and distributing informational materials)
 *   simply endorsing and disseminating information about the initative through their communication channels (e.g. with our banners)
+*   collaborating with #ScienceForUkraine in projects, organization of events, and different initiatives
 *   supporting us financially.

-If you would like to support #ScienceForUkraine and become our partner, please get in touch [via email](mailto:info@scienceforukraine.eu).
+**If you would like to support #ScienceForUkraine and become our partner, please get in touch [via email](mailto:info@scienceforukraine.eu).**

-We are particularly grateful for support from [NEP4DISSENT COST Action](https://nep4dissent.eu/), [Institute of Literature, Folklore and Art of the University of Latvia](http://lulfmi.lv/en/news) and the [Polish Young Academy - Polish Academy of Sciences](https://amu.pan.pl/en/).

-Over the years various companies supported our cause, mostly by offering discounts to their products:

-*   Slack
-*   Google
-*   plausible.io
-*   Jira

 Our academic partners include: